Roles

 Biography

-Mikkael Sekeres is Professor of Medicine and Chief of the Division of Hematology at the Sylvester Comprehensive Cancer Center, University of Miami Miller School of Medicine.
+Mikkael Sekeres is Professor of Medicine with Tenure and Chief of the Division of Hematology at the Sylvester Comprehensive Cancer Center, University of Miami Miller School of Medicine.
 He earned a medical degree and a master’s degree in clinical epidemiology from the University of Pennsylvania School of Medicine.
 Dr Sekeres completed his postgraduate training at Harvard University, finishing an internal medicine residency at Massachusetts General Hospital and a fellowship in hematology-oncology at the Dana-Farber Cancer Institute in Boston.
-He is chair of the medical advisory board of the Aplastic Anemia and Myelodysplastic Syndrome (MDS) International Foundation, and formerly chaired the Oncologic Drugs Advisory Committee of the F.D.A, the MDS Research Fund of the Dresner Foundation, and the Cleveland Clinic Enterprise Pharmacy & Therapeutics Committee, where he was also Vice-chair for Clinical Research of the cancer center.
+He is chair of the medical advisory board of the Aplastic Anemia and Myelodysplastic Syndromes (MDS) International Foundation, chairs the American Society of Hematology (ASH) Treatment Guidelines for Older Adults with Acute Myeloid Leukemia (AML) and served on a number of ASH committees including the Executive Committee, and formerly chaired the Oncologic Drugs Advisory Committee of the F.D.A.

-An invited speaker at numerous meetings, grand rounds, and conferences, Dr Sekeres is a member of the American Society of Hematology, where he serves on the Executive Committee and chairs the Committee on Communications, the American Society of Clinical Oncology, and the Southwest Oncology Group—Leukemia Committee.
-His research focuses on patients with MDS and older adults with acute myeloid leukemia, and he has been the national and international primary study investigator on dozens of phase I/II/III trials.
-He is the author or co-author of over 450 manuscripts and 650 abstracts published in leading journals such as NEJM, Blood, Journal of Clinical Oncology, Nature Genetics, Cancer Cell, Journal of the National Cancer Institute, Journal of Clinical Investigation, PLoS One, and Leukemia.
-He was the inaugural editor-in-chief of the ASH Clinical News magazine; he is on the editorial board of several journals; has written 60 essays for The New York Times; and has authored 8 books, including When Blood Breaks Down: Life Lessons from Leukemia (The MIT Press 2020) and Drugs and the FDA: Safety, Efficacy, and the Public’s Trust (The MIT Press 2022). -
+Dr Sekeres’ research focuses on patients with MDS and older adults with AML, and he has been the national and international primary study investigator on dozens of phase I/II/III trials.
+He is the author or co-author of over 450 peer-reviewed manuscripts and 650 abstracts, with an H-index of 100.
+He was the inaugural editor-in-chief of the ASH Clinical News magazine; he is on the editorial board of several journals and is Associate Editor for the Journal of Clinical Oncology and a Section Editor for UpToDate; has written over 100 essays for The New York Times, The Wall Street Journal, The Washington Post, Huffington Post, Slate, and The Hill, among others; and has authored 8 books, including When Blood Breaks Down: Life Lessons from Leukemia (The MIT Press 2020); Drugs and the FDA: Safety, Efficacy, and the Public’s Trust (The MIT Press 2022); and a book tentatively titled Chasing Truth in Cancer (University of Toronto Press, 2026). -

 Education & Training